 WiFi and other wireless technology can be used to detect the presence and movement of people.
 This creates opportunities in security and human care scenarios.

-Where a business has people who are in a waiting area or stationary close by, wireless access to marketing material can provide opportunities.
+Where a business has people in a waiting area, wireless access to marketing material can provide opportunities.

 For example, free WiFi based internet access that must first pass through a marketing webpage can increase sales and raise awareness of brands, products, services, and offers.

-A wireless network can quickly cover a number of users with minimal disruption to an environment.
-So it can be useful for temporary networks, especially where there are unknowns such the exact location and number of users, or to overcome a short-term connectivity issue, or for site offices.
+A wireless network can quickly cover many users with minimal disruption to an environment.
+So, it can be useful for temporary networks, especially where there are unknowns such the exact location and number of users, or to overcome a short-term connectivity issue, or for site offices.